HashNotAdam/canvas_annotation_downloader/README.md

 - `bin/download`

-It will ask for the Course ID and Assignment ID before downloading the annotations to:
+It will ask for the Course ID and Assignment ID before downloading the annotations and an Excel summary file to:

+- `tmp/annotations.xlsx`
 - `tmp/annotations`